ash/raku-course/essentials/numbers/exercises/sum1-100/index.md

 ## Problem

-Creat the program that computes the sum of integer numbers from 1 to 100 (including both 1 and 100) and prints it.
+Create a program that computes the sum of integer numbers from 1 to 100 (including both 1 and 100) and prints it.

 ## Example